eclipse-hono/hono/site/content/deployment/openshift_s2i.md

 In order to work through this example deployment you will need the OpenShift client tools installed.
 Please align the version of the client tools with the version of your OpenShift cluster.
 This guide was tested with OpenShift 3.11.0.
-It should work with older or newer versions as well, but that is untested.
+It might work with older or newer versions as well, but that is untested.

 ### Assumptions